The convergence Newton polygon of a $p$-adic differential equation III : global decompositions: Global decomposition theorem.

 A differential module $\M$ over $K((T))$ then have $3$ kind of decompositions: \begin{enumerate} \item If $\M$ is viewed as a module over $\H(x_{0,\rho})$, one has the Robba's decomposition \eqref{eq : deco at x Robba eq}; \item If $\M$ is viewed as a module over $K((T))$, one has the decomposition \cite[p.
-97-107]{Correspondance-Malgrange-Ramis} below by the slopes of its formal Newton polygon of B. Malgrange and J. P. Ramis (cf. \cite{Ramis-Devissage-Gevrey}); \item If $\M$ is viewed as a module over the Robba's ring $\mathfrak{R}$, one has the decomposition by the slopes of Christol-Mebkhout of section \ref{Ch-Me-Robba} (in fact we prove that such a module is always solvable); \end{enumerate} \begin{definition}[Formal Newton polygon] Let $P:=\sum_{k=0}^ng_k(T)(\frac{d}{dT})^k\in K((T))\lr{\frac{d}{dT}}$, with $g_n=1$, be a differential operator corresponding to a cyclic basis of $\M$.
-For $(u,v)\in\mathbb{R}^2$ let $\mathcal{Q}(u,v)=\{(x,y)\in\mathrm{R}^2\;|\; x\leq u,y\geq v\}$.
-Then the \emph{formal Newton polygon} is the convex hull of the family of quadrants $\{\mathcal{Q}(k,v_T(g_k)+n-k)\}_{k=0,\ldots,n}$.
-The numbers
+97-107]{Correspondance-Malgrange-Ramis} (see below) by the slopes of its formal Newton polygon of B. Malgrange and J. P. Ramis (cf. \cite{Ramis-Devissage-Gevrey}); \item If $\M$ is viewed as a module over the Robba's ring $\mathfrak{R}$, one has the decomposition by the slopes of Christol-Mebkhout of section \ref{Ch-Me-Robba} (in fact we prove that such a module is always solvable in the sense of their terminology \eqref{eq : solvability over the Robba ring}); \end{enumerate} \begin{definition}[Formal Newton polygon] Let